An overview of the First Sino-Japanese War

 The Qing dynasty was weakened politically by the war, and this led to a series of rebellions that eventually toppled the dynasty in 1911.

-Finally, the war demonstrated the growing power of Japan as a regional hegemon and set in motion a series of events that would lead to the country's eventual domination of East Asia.
+Finally, the war demonstrated the growing power of Japan as the dominant regional leader and set in motion a series of events that would lead to the country's eventual domination of East Asia.

 Russia, Germany, and France objected to Japan's seizure of the Liaodong Peninsula, and they forced Japan to return it to China in the Triple Intervention of 1895.